jamesplease/redux-resource/docs/introduction/core-concepts.md

 operations are collectively known as [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).

-Because requests occur over a network, they do not complete instantly.
+Because requests occur over a network, they do not happen instantly.
-They might take awhile to complete, and sometimes they might fail.
+They might take awhile to complete, and they don't always succeed.
-In resourceful-redux, this information is represented as one of four state.
+In resourceful-redux, this information is represented as one of four "statuses."
-All requests are always in one of these four states:
+In resourceful-redux, all requests will always have one of these statuses associated with them:

 - `NULL`: the request hasn't begun yet
 - `PENDING`: the request has started, but has not yet finished